Rosa Coffee Supports SPINZS Fund (Sanitary Products in New Zealand Schools)

 That's right...grab some coffee from Rosa Coffee and you support SPINZS.

-Rosa Coffee will donate $10 from the sale of every kilo ($2 for every 200g bag) of Ugandan Gumutindo Cooperative roasted coffee beans to SPINZS.
+Rosa Coffee is now donating 100% from the sale of Ugandan Gumutindo Cooperative roasted coffee beans to SPINZS.

 So what is SPINZS?